Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: PROPOSED WORK

 After a hit/miss, we reorganize the tree in order to maintain the sibling property (step 8).
-In the process of cascaded weight update, a node may violate the sibling property.
+A node may violate the sibling property during the cascaded weight update process.
 In that case, we first \textcolor{black}{swap the node violating this property with an appropriate node and }then continue the weight update process until we reach up to the root node. \textcolor{black}{We state the reorganization process in step 11 of Algorithm~\ref{alg:Algorithm}.
-We maintain a list, namely `visitList', where we keep the node IDs that are to be visited in order to correct the tree.
+We maintain a list, namely `visitList', of the node IDs that need to be visited in order to correct the tree.
 Initially, the list has the right child of the old NYT node in case of a miss and $\hat{i}^{th}$ node in case of a hit.
-Let's denote this node as $x$, and it's weight as $w_{x}$.
+Let's denote this node as $x$, and its weight as $w_{x}$.
 We take all the nodes with the ID lower (higher rank) than the ID of $x$ and weight lower than $w_{x}$.
 If we get any such nodes, then we swap $x$ with the node having the lowest weight among all the candidate nodes (let's denote this node as $\hat{y}$).
 The sub-trees are also swapped along with the nodes.
 The weight of the parent of node $x$ and $\hat{y}$ are also recomputed in the decreasing order of ID, i.e., the weight of higher ID is recomputed first then the lower ID.
 After this, we add the node $\hat{y}$ to the visitList.
-The successor node (right sibling if $x$ is a left child else the parent node) of $x$ is also added to the list.
+The successor node of $x$ (right sibling if $x$ is a left child else the parent node) is also added to the list.
 At this stage, the node $x$ is removed from the list.
 In case we do not find any such $\hat{y}$, we simply add the successor of $x$ and remove $x$ from the list.
 This way, we again take a new $x$ from the list as the node with the maximum index value (lower rank) and perform the reorganization.
 We keep repeating the process until we reach to right child of the root node.
 After reaching the right child of the root node, we simply recompute the weight of the root node.
 Note that the weight of the NYT node is not affected in the tree reorganization process, it remains at the lowest height in the tree. }

+We demonstrate the tree reorganization process with an example tree in Figure~\ref{fig:demoSync}.
+Detailed steps are as follows: \begin{itemize} \item Status-1 in the figure shows a tree with 13 nodes.
+There are six unique data nodes (with IDs 4, 6, 7, 9, 10, and 12) in the tree.
+A new sample is matched with node-12 (for simplicity, we are denoting the node with ID 12 as node-12).